The Amazon Rainforest

 Brazil 2019

-According to the National Institute for Space Research (INPE), the number of Amazon forest fires in 2019 increased by 84% compared to 2018.
+According to recent data from the National Institute for Space Research (INPE), the number of Amazon forest fires continued to escalate in subsequent years, with significant increases observed in 2019 and 2020 as well.